First Year CS Guide

 • These two courses (CSC148 and CSC165) are an important base.
 If you don't find their content to be conceptually appealing, it’s possible that you might not enjoy your upper-year CS courses at U of T as well.

 • Always keep your options open.
-As mentioned in course enrolment section, take some breadth courses, and maybe you'll enjoy them and will want to pursue them further.
-The great thing about U of T is that it has a plethora of awesome programs which you can choose from.
+As mentioned in the course enrollment section, take some breadth courses, and maybe you'll enjoy them and will want to pursue them further.
+The great thing about U of T is that it has a plethora of awesome programs from which you can choose.

 There are specific admission requirements that first years must complete on top of the existing CS requirements.

-NOTE At program enrollment time you can apply for multiple specialists/majors/minors.
-Depending on which ones you get you can choose the set you want to continue with.
+NOTE: At program enrollment time, you can apply for multiple Specialists/Majors/Minors, a common combination of which is a DS Spec + CS Spec/Major.
+Depending on which ones you get, you can choose the set you want to continue with.
 Backups are important.

 Mental Health

-Mental health is extremely important, and taking care of yourself should be your first priority.
+Mental health is extremely important, and taking care of yourself should be your priority.
 A lot of students find program admission to be extremely stressful, and university in general is a giant leap from high school.
-Taking a reduced course load, or dropping down from hard courses to easier exclusions isn't something to be ashamed of, and you should definitely do it if you feel like it will benefit your mental health.
-On the same note, Accessibility Services is something you should check out if you are having any mental/physical health related problems which are getting in the way of your studies.
+Taking a reduced course load, or dropping down from hard courses to easier exclusions, isn't something to be ashamed of, and you should definitely do it if you feel like it will benefit your mental health.
+On the same note, Accessibility Services is something you should check out if you are having any mental/physical health-related problems that are getting in the way of your studies.
 It provides amazing support to those who are registered within it.
 You can get exam accommodations, extensions on assignments, and peer note takers (amongst many other things), and you will also get your own advisor whom you can go to if you are having problems coping with various aspects of University.
 They will direct you to many resources, and will help you out the best they can.
 You can check out their website here.
 Also, the Health and Wellness Center has medical and mental health services to help students academically and personally if you need them.
-Make sure to make the most of the services which you have access to.
+Specifically, please reach out to Amna Adnan, our fantastic 2025 Student Life & Program Assistant and CMP1 Undergrad Advisor at the following email – cs.undergrad@utoronto.ca.
+If you have any mental health concerns or problems, Amna is more than willing to help and, given her experience, is a wonderful fit for what resources or academic choices you can take to suit your wellbeing!
 The UofT Reddit has a set of Health and Wellness Resources as well.

 Hope GIF